 - Claypot Keow Teow

 - Cereal Prawns with Mayo and Honeydew

 Good service and reasonable prices, what more can you ask for?
 Head on down to Restaurant Rong Cheng to get your tummy filled now!

 3. Restaurant Hock Swee Hin

 Still looking for more Fuzhou style dishes?
 Here at Restaurant Hock Swee Hin is one of the restaurants that specialize in Fuzhou dishes which you’ll want to come back for more!

-Fu Zhou fishball noodle is one of the highlight of this restaurant.
+Fu Zhou fishball noodle is one of the highlights of this restaurant.
 The fishballs are stuffed with pork filling and also not forgetting the red rice wine chicken.
-The chicken is immerse in the mixture of red wine, rice wine, red date and other ingredients to bring out the fragrance.
+The chicken is immersed in the mixture of red wine, rice wine, red date, and other ingredients to bring out the fragrance.

 These dishes make your mouth waters and are being loved by the locals.